jparrill/kubevirt-101/README.md

 KubeVirt is a project that allows users to create and manage virtual machines within a Kubernetes cluster.
 It helps you to reduce complexity in your infrastructure to manage containers and VMs side by side with a single orchestration tool.

+## Common Resources

+Common resources will point to the updated presentation with the latest changes.
+If you want to go to other past presentations like done at OpenSourceSummit 2019, just continue to **Conferences section**

 - Slides are on [go-talks.appspot.com](https://talks.godoc.org/github.com/jparrill/kubevirt-101/kubevirt-101.slide)
 - Source Code [here](https://github.com/jparrill/kubevirt-101)